MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 - Mac:
   <kbd>Option</kbd> + <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>1</kbd>

-Media logging is turned on by default only for some CPUs, described in [Media logs](#media-logs).
-Otherwise, it is off by default.
-To enable Media logging, users must turn on the option in the Teams client.
-Go to **Settings** > **General**, and select **Enable logging for meeting diagnostics (requires restarting Teams)**.
-The Teams client must be restarted for logging to begin (restart it by right-clicking the icon in your dock (Mac) or taskbar (Windows) and selecting **Quit**.
-After you quit, just click the app icon to open it again).

 If a problem occurs with a specific meeting or live event, it's helpful to have the URL associated with the meeting.
-This provides additional information to help pinpoint the exact meeting or live event in the logs.
+The URL provides additional information to help pinpoint the exact meeting or live event in the logs.
 This information can be collected from any participant for a meeting or from presenter or producer for a live event.
 This URL can be captured by hovering over the join URL and choosing **Copy Hyperlink**.

 > [!NOTE]
 > If Media logging is enabled, there will be additional files included in the Meeting folder which are necessary for investigating audio and video issues.
 If Media logging is not enabled, there will be a limited number of logs available.

 > [!NOTE]
-> The debug logs were previously collecting using the keyboard shortcuts below.
+> The debug logs were previously collected using the keyboard shortcuts below.
 These still function and will complete the same log capture as the **Collect support files** option.
 >
 > - Windows:
 >   <kbd>Crtl</kbd> + <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>1</kbd>